EternalsLegacy/Roblox-Game-Project/README.md

 > **Status:** Pre-Alpha / Prototype
 > **Author:** EternalsLegacy

 This project is currently in the early planning and development stages.
-It is a solo project aiming to recreate classic survival horror mechanics (Fixed Camera Angles, Tank Controls) on the Roblox platform.
+It is a solo project aiming to recreate classic survival horror mechanics on the Roblox platform.

 The development workflow leverages external industry-standard tools for version control and code editing, synchronized into Roblox Studio.